M66B/FairEmail/FAQ.md

 In the notification settings you'll find a button *Manage notifications* to directly navigate to the Android notifications settings for FairEmail.

+Samsung / One UI: you need to enable: Notification > Advanced settings > Manage notification categories for each app

 On Android 8.0 Oreo and later you can manage the properties of the individual notification channels, for example to set a specific notification sound or to show notifications on the lock screen.